Kidney Cancer Diagnosis and Treatment

 The Steeplechase Cancer Center in New Jersey offers a multidisciplinary team approach to kidney cancer care.
 We know you are looking for the best cancer care in New Jersey, and our team of experts specialize in the strategic treatment of renal cancers with a multidisciplinary approach that delivers coordinated care based on a treatment plan developed especially for you.

-As an affiliate of Rutgers Cancer Institute of New Jersey, The Steeplechase Cancer Center offers patients the unique opportunity to receive care from the research physicians of the CINJ Division of Urologic Oncology.
-The Cancer Institute of New Jersey is a center of excellence for robotic surgery and is a leader in laparoscopic renal procedures.
+As an affiliate of Rutgers Cancer Institute, The Steeplechase Cancer Center offers patients the unique opportunity to receive care from the research physicians of the Rutgers Cancer Institute Division of Urologic Oncology.
+The Steeplechase Cancer Center is a center of excellence for robotic surgery and is a leader in laparoscopic renal procedures.

 We utilize this close collaboration between specialists like surgical oncologists, medical oncologists, radiation oncologists, gastroenterologists, radiologists, pathologists, nurses, pharmacists and social workers to ensure comprehensive kidney cancer care for every patient.